 How Do We Take Snapshots?

-Although our main technique is x-ray crystallography, we have recently expanded our toolbox and now combine crystallographic results with data from a variety of other methods, including small-angle x-ray scattering (SAXS), electron microscopy (EM), analytical ultracentrifugation (AUC), computational biophysics, absorbance spectroscopy, and nuclear magnetic resonance (NMR).
-The value of this combined approach is exemplified in our recent work on the prototypic class I RNR from Escherichia coli.
+Although our main technique is x-ray crystallography, our toolbox also includes small-angle x-ray scattering (SAXS), electron microscopy (EM), analytical ultracentrifugation (AUC), computational biophysics, absorbance spectroscopy, and nuclear magnetic resonance (NMR).
+The value of this combined approach is exemplified in our work on the prototypic class I RNR from Escherichia coli.
 Despite the importance of RNRs as antitumor, antiviral, and antibiotic drug targets, structural information was restricted for decades to isolated depictions of α2 and β2 subunits.
 To determine the first structure of a RNR holocomplex, we combined x-ray crystallography with SAXS, EM, and AUC.
 We found that under physiological conditions, this prototypic RNR exists as a mixture of oligomeric species, an active α2β2state, and an inhibited α4β4 state, whose distributions are modulated by ATP/dATP ratios (Figure 2).
 The unprecedented α4β4 doughnut-like inhibited state is flexible enough to break apart to form a compact α2β2 active structure when dATP levels diminish (Movie 3).
 Because of the structural heterogeneity of this enzyme, any single structural technique would not have been able to tackle this problem successfully.

 Using this technique toolbox, we strive to unmask the secrets of metalloenzyme reactivity: from unveiling the three-dimensional structures of newly discovered metallocenters to "watching" these enzymes juggle and communicate as they carry out their chemical reactions.

 Grants from the National Institutes of Health provided partial support for these projects.